cyberconcepts/cybertools/agent/README.txt

   >>> master.scheduler
   <cybertools.agent.base.schedule.Scheduler object ...>

-We schedule a sample job by taking the role of the controller and simply call the master agent's callback method for entering jobs.
+We schedule a sample job by calling an internal method of the agent's controller.

-  >>> from cybertools.agent.base.control import JobSpecification
-  >>> jobSpec = JobSpecification('sample', '00001', agent='sample01')
-  >>> master.setupJobs([jobSpec])
+  >>> master.controllers[0].enterJob('sample', 'sample01')
   Job 00001 on agent sample01 has been executed.

 Logging